philterd/philter/docs/docs/dashboard.md

 Admin users can access the **Admin** section to manage users.

+The Users grid lists **all** users, including deactivated ones.
+The **Status** column shows a **Deactivate User** action for an active account and a **Reactivate User** action for a deactivated one, so deactivated accounts are clearly identifiable.

 *   **Add Users**: Create new user accounts by providing an email address, password, and role (`admin` or `user`).
+An email that belongs to a deactivated account stays reserved; reactivate that account rather than creating a duplicate.
 *   **Change Passwords**: Update a user's password.
 *   **Set Roles**: Change a user's role to `admin` or `user`.
 Note that users cannot change their own role.
-*   **Delete Users**: Remove user accounts.
-This will also delete all of the user's data, including API keys, contexts, policies, and ledger entries.
-Users cannot delete their own account.
+*   **Deactivate Users**: Rather than being deleted, users are **deactivated**.
+A deactivated account can no longer sign in and its API keys stop working, but the user record and all of the user's data are retained.
+Deactivation never deletes the user's data and never cascades.
+Governance evidence in particular, the user's **policies** and **redaction ledger**, is preserved and stays resolvable to the retained user record, so no admin action can silently destroy redaction evidence.
+The retention is recorded in the [audit log](auditing.md).
+Users cannot deactivate their own account, and the change-password and set-role actions are disabled while an account is deactivated.
+*   **Reactivate Users**: Reactivate a deactivated account to restore sign-in and API access.
+Because no data was removed on deactivation, the account returns to exactly its prior state.

 ### Audit Log